Brandbank/Enrich-API/Readme.md

 Patch : Backwards compatible bug fixes

 # Known Issues
-- If the content at the URL takes longer than 10 minutes to download the asset operation will get stuck in an 'inProgress' state.
+- If the content at the URL takes longer than 10 minutes to download, the asset operation will get stuck in an 'inProgress' state.